joaoguerreiro779/text_summarization_app/README.md

 # Text summarization app
 Repository for a personal project which serves a containarized text summarization application and implements a CI CD pipeline with linting and testing.
-The idea is to slowly familiarize myself with MLOps practices and client/server architectures.

 **Contents**:
 1. [Development Environment](#development-environment)